polkascan/py-substrate-metadata-docs/docs/polkadot.md

 Approve a bounty proposal.
 At a later time, the bounty will be funded and become active and the original deposit will be returned.

-May only be called from `T::ApproveOrigin`.
+May only be called from `T::SpendOrigin`.

 \# &lt;weight&gt;
 - O(1).